webuild-consortium/wp4-trust-group/task1-use-cases/subtask1-1-onboarding/relying_party_onboarding.md

      - 3. Wallet-relying party **shall update any information previously registered** in the national register of wallet-relying parties **without undue delay.**
 - [Regulation (EU) 2025/848, Annex V "Requirements for wallet-relying party registration certificates referred to in Article 8"](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=OJ:L_202500848#anx_IV:~:text=Requirements%20for%20wallet%2Drelying%20party%20registration%20certificates%20referred%20to%20in%20Article%C2%A08)
     - 3. The wallet-relying party registration certificate policy and certificate practice statement applicable to the provisioning of wallet-relying party registration certificates […] shall include:
-         - (d) the obligation for the provider of wallet-relying party registration certificates implements **measures and processes** on:
+         - (d) the obligation for the provider of Wallet-Relying Party Registration Certificates to implement measures and processes concerning:
-            - **reissue the wallet-relying party registration certificate**;
+            - **reissuing the Wallet-Relying Party Registration Certificate**.

 ### 3.3 Registration Suspension / Cancellation
 ==If:==